 Consider Nixon’s State of the Union Address in 1970, the year 20 million Americans attended Earth Day rallies around the country:

-Corporations are also discovering that environmental routes pay off in the long run.
+Corporations are now discovering that environmental routes pay off in the long run.
 The Harvard Business School adopted many technologies at a cost of $10 million to reduce electricity use, capture waste heat, and recycle rain, with a return on investment of more than 30%.
+But be wary of "greenwashing" - when products are made to appear environmental, but aren't.

 The rabbi replies, “It is not for you to complete the task.
 But you must begin.”